orsinium/notes/notes-go/lint-n-format.md

 The first linter you face coming into Go is [go vet](https://golang.org/cmd/vet/).
 This is a built-in linter targeted mostly on finding bugs rather than code style.

 Another official linter from the Go core team is [golint](https://github.com/golang/lint).
-This one is targeted on finding not bugs but only style issues from the official [code review guide](https://github.com/golang/go/wiki/CodeReviewComments) and [effective go](https://golang.org/doc/effective_go.html).
+This one is targeted on finding not bugs but mostly style issues from the official [code review guide](https://github.com/golang/go/wiki/CodeReviewComments) and [effective go](https://golang.org/doc/effective_go.html).

 If you want catch more bugs and write more effective code, consider running more linters.
 Go has plenty of them.
 Of course, it would be hard to download, install, and run all of them.
 Luckily, we have an amazing [golangci-lint](https://golangci-lint.run/).
 This is a wrapper, providing a single unified way to run and configure [more than 40 linters](https://golangci-lint.run/usage/linters/).
 Keep in mind that by default it runs only a few of them, so it's good to have an explicit configuration with listing of all linters you want to use in the project.
 And if you want to see from what you can start, below are some most notable linters.